zeyuanyin/LTH-Backdoor/README.md

 # LTH-Backdoor

-This is PyTorch implementation of **Backdoor Attacks on Lottery Ticket Hypothesis**.
+This is PyTorch implementation of **Backdoor Attacks on Federated Learning with Lottery Ticket Hypothesis**.
 ## Getting started

 ### Requirements